What I use

 - additional ⟼ 2011?
 Lenovo ThinkPad T420s for running NVDA and JAWS

-For the last decade, I've been using a standing desk made of a butcher-block IKEA countertop and some telescoping legs.
-It's not fancy, but it's a wonderfully huge, open space and does the trick.
+For the last decade, I've been using a standing desk made of a butcher-block IKEA countertop (so much beautiful space!) and some telescoping legs.
+In 2021, I upgraded to electric legs that provide sit-stand options.
 In addition, I also regularly use the following:

 - surprising mood enhancers ⟼ Verilux Happy Light Luxe and Kikkerland solar-powered rainbow maker

 - notebooks ⟼ a variety of graph or dot grid notebooks from JetPens and FieldNotes

 - pen ⟼ Zebra Sarasa Gel Pens